What is Financial Planning?

 How much does financial planning cost?

-Financial planning costs vary widely depending on the firm and complexity of the plan.
-At Wiser Wealth Management, we manage investment accounts for you (which includes ongoing financial planning) or we also offer financial planning by the hour for a flat-fee.
-The average cost of our hourly financial plans range from $3,500 – $5,000.
-Our management fees ranges from 1.5% – 0.50% per year based on the amount of assets in your portfolio.
-But quite honestly, the cost of having a financial plan (or financial planner) far out weighs the cost of not having a financial plan, when your finances aren’t working toward your goals in the best way.
+Financial planning costs vary widely depending on the firm and complexity of your situation.
+At Wiser Wealth Management, we have two service models.
+We can manage investment accounts for you (which includes ongoing financial planning services) or we also offer one-time financial planning services for a flat fee.
+Our management fees range from 1.50% – 0.50% per year based on the amount of assets in your portfolio.
+The average cost of our flat-fee financial planning model ranges from $3,500 – $6,000.
+But quite honestly, we believe that the cost of having a financial plan (or a financial planner) far out weighs the cost of not having a financial plan.
+Not having a financial plan means your finances aren’t necessarily working toward your goals in the best way.

 Do you earn a commission on investments you recommend?

 No, we never work off of commissions.
-We are a fee-only firm, which means we have simple and transparent fees for ours services.
+We are a fee-only firm, and fee-only means we have simple and transparent fees for our services.
 Our fees will be outlined in the client agreement you sign.
-As a fee-only firm, we don’t have any hidden fees.
-Alternatively, fee-based firms have management fees plus receive commission-based fees on financial products they recommend to your (like annuities, whole-life insurance, etc.).
+As a fee-only firm, we do not have any hidden or extra fees.
+Alternatively, fee-based firms charge management fees plus receive commission-based fees on financial products they recommend to you (annuities, whole-life insurance policies, etc.).

 How do you charge your fees?

-If we are managing investment accounts for a client, then we charge an investment management fee on a quarterly basis.
+If we are managing investment accounts for you, then we charge an investment management fee on a quarterly basis.
 We directly debit your managed accounts each quarter, based on the fee schedule in your agreement.
-Our annual fees range from 1.5% to 0.5% based on the amount of assets we manage for you.
+Our annual fees range from 1.50% to 0.5% based on the amount of assets we manage for you.
 So if your annually fee is 1.0%, then your quarterly fee would be 0.25%.
 You will receive a billing statement each quarter with your breakdown in fees.
+Our ongoing financial planning services are included in your quarterly fee.

-If you are working with us on an hourly basis for financial planning, then we would total up the hours of planning we would need and charge you a flat fee of that total.
-Half of the fee is due upfront to start planning and the remainder is due at plan delivery.
+If we are working with you for flat-fee financial planning, we total up the hours of planning we would need and charge you a flat fee of that total.
+Half of the fee is due upfront to start the planning process with us and the remainder is due at your financial plan delivery.
+This covers all the work in preparing your plan from start to finish.
+And you have access to your planning team even after your plan is complete.
+If you would like to come back in the future to update your plan, you will pay our hourly rate for that meeting.

 What does it mean to be a fiduciary advisor?

 Being a fiduciary means that we are legally responsible to act in the client’s best interest at all times.
 This includes the investments we recommend and the advice we provide.
-Being a fiduciary financial advisor is important, so that you know that the advice you are receiving is in your best interest.
-Not all financial advisors are fiduciaries, especially ones at the big firms.
+Being a fiduciary financial advisor is important to us, and it should give you confidence that the advice you receive is in your best interest.
+Not all financial advisors are fiduciaries, especially ones at bigger, well-known firms.
 This is an important question to always ask when you are looking for a financial advisor.

 Does your firm have an account size minimum?